 writes data into a notebook at the current selection, setting the current selection to be just after the data written.

-replaces the given cell instead of the current selection.
+replaces the given cell or box object instead of the current selection.

 writes data into a notebook, setting the current selection to be as specified by sel.

-- The first argument of NotebookWrite can be a NotebookObject or a CellObject.
+- The first argument of NotebookWrite can be a NotebookObject, CellObject, or BoxObject.

 - NotebookWrite to a NotebookObject does essentially the same as a Paste operation in the front end: it replaces whatever the current selection in the notebook is by data.